The Apple Price Premium: Are Mac Computers, Ipods and Iphones Worth the Extra Money?

 The sales statistics are staggering and if you invested in their stock(AAPL) any time in the past 10 years, you’ve probably made some money.
 I don’t own any shares specifically but I know they’re one of the top holdings in all my large cap index funds.
 I’ve never really been an Apple fan boy, but I have enjoyed many of their products over the past 10 years.
 I’ve owned everything from iPods and shuffles to currently, my Apple TV and MacBook Pro.
 They’ve always been on the cutting edge of technology and their products are very simple and easy to use.

 But even though I’ve made countless Apple purchases in the past, I’m slowly shifting away from the Apple brand.
 I ditched my iPhone 4 for the Galaxy S3 a few months ago and couldn’t be happier with my decision.
-I’m currently in the market for a new desktop computer and the price of a PC is literally 3-4 times cheaper than a comparable Mac.
+I’m currently in the market for a new desktop computer, and in addition to RAM, memory and technical details, I look at the quality of antivirus software offered on a new desktop computer, Mac has literally hundreds of options.
+In addition, the price of a PC is literally 3-4 times cheaper than a comparable Mac.
 I don’t even use my iPod anymore since I primarily play music through my phone so there’s no need for a redundant device there.
 While Apple does still make some good products, I think you can find other brands of comparable quality for a lot less.

 When you hear the word Apple behind a product’s name, you know it can be trusted.
 When iPods first came out, the Apple iPod was vastly superior to others.
 I remember using a Rio MP3 player in middle school and that thing was an absolute piece of crap.
 At the time, Apple was so far ahead of other companies, it made sense that their iPod cost 2-3 times more than a Rio MP3 player.